qazmlpok/quivi/README.md

 - Updated to support Python 3.10.6
 - wx updated to 4.2.0
 - wx.lib.pubsub was split off of Wx as Pypubsub; version 4.0.3 is used.
-- Image display supports GDI, Freeimage, and PIL (Pillow) works.
-Cairo is not supported.
+- Image display supports Freeimage and PIL (Pillow).
+GDI works for local files only, not files within compressed archives.
+Cairo can be used to speed up zooming operations.
 - Removed online manga reader support.
 This is mostly to simplify the conversion process, as it allowed dropping httplib and beautifulsoup from the project
 - Removed third party path utlity; pathlib (core Python module) is used instead.
 - Only minimal testing has been done in Linux.
 The console logs numerous warnings about key accelerators, but for the most part the app works (tested in Ubuntu)